ChenXuanting/ProjectTinyNet/README.md

 - Xuanting Chen

 ## License
-This project is licensed under the MIT License - see the `LICENSE.md` file for details.
+This project is not licensed, hence, all copyrights are reserved.

 ## Acknowledgments
 - Inspired by the work on xv6 and the networking stack enhancements in various Unix-like operating systems.